WeblateOrg/weblate/docs/admin/install.rst

 .. note::

-   The Celery process has to be executed under the same user as the WSGI process, otherwise files in the :setting:`DATA_DIR` will be stored with mixed ownership, leading to runtime issues.
+   The Celery process has to be executed by the same user as the WSGI process, otherwise files in the :setting:`DATA_DIR` are stored with mixed ownership, leading to runtime issues.

    See also :ref:`file-permissions` and :ref:`server`.